Joshua Wong: Hong Kong protests 'must continue' | DW | 10.09.2019

 Pro-democracy activist Joshua Wong on Tuesday stressed that the anti-government protests in Hong Kong must continue.

-In an exclusive interview with DW, he called for free elections and described Hong Kong Chief Executive Carrie Lam and her government as a "puppet of communist authorities."
+Speaking with DW during his visit to Berlin, he called for free elections and described Hong Kong Chief Executive Carrie Lam and her government as a "puppet of communist authorities."

+"I think the protests must continue with our course on free elections," he said.

+Wong added that the protests will continue to take place until October 1, on China's national day.

 Lam released a statement earlier in the day appealing for dialogue with the protesters and for an end to recent violence.